Grip, Norway: Archipelago

-The Sea village
+Fishing village

 The first indications of settlement at Grip is from the ninth century, where fishermen settled close to the fishing grounds.
 Grip might because of that, be the oldest settlement in the Nordmøre district.
 Exports of fish from Norwegian fishing villages became important during the monopoly of the Hanseatic League.
 The Grip Stave Church is thought to have been constructed around 1470.
 The village belonged to the archbishop of Norway until the protestant reformation in 1537, when king Christian III seized all church properties in Norway.

 Merchant Hans Horneman in Trondheim bought the islet from King Frederick IV in 1728 and the fishermen and their families became, in effect, vassals.
 The fishermen had to sell the catch to the merchants at a price decided by them later.
 This arrangement lasted until it was forbidden in 1893.
 The merchants, becoming landlords, also bought most of the private properties.

 Storm surges destroyed most of the fishing village in 1796 and again in 1804, leaving only the church and a few other houses.
 The first breakwaters were constructed in 1882 and a harbor capable of landing small ships was not ready until 1950.
 The new harbour provided excessive materials which were used to create a small football pitch.

 The population fluctuated for centuries, following the profitability of fishing, between 100 and 400 people.
 A now deserted village, it was once a busy place, when 2,000 fishermen could stay there during the height of the fishing season, when fishermen rowed and sailed to Grip from all over, to catch cod.
 Centralization led to a declining population after World War II, and Grip became deserted in 1974 when Hildur and Kasper Larsen left just before Christmas.